arvindsuresh-math/Aug-2025-Math-Solution-Classifier/README-product-oriented.md

 |                        | 1500 Computational Errors            |           | JSON: `{"L1": ..., ...}`     |
 | **Total**              |                                      | **7,000** |                              |

-Understood.
-You want a more direct, factual README that focuses on the concrete changes and required actions without the persuasive language.
-Here is a revised version of the latter half of the README, designed to serve as a clear and objective guide for the team.

 ---

 ## 6. Comparison of Methodologies: Previous vs. Current Strategy